holaphil/amazing-maple-e08ae/src/pages/index.md

           launch, and market products that deliver immediate value for both a business and its customers.
         image_alt: Unify Teams
-      - title: Stand up for the customer
-        content: >
-          **Empathy** for the user (customer or client) is not a nice to have, it **is a requirement**.
-I make the time necessary to appreciate the challenges they face so that, together with our entire team, we build the right products that serve the best interest of our customers.
-          Happy customers equal happy clients, partners, investors.
       - title: Build brands
         content: >
           Having managed the branding and marketing of several **early stage